Directory Information By Department

 Henry Whittemore Library offers a wide range of services to its patrons.
-In addition to an extensive print collection, and some video recordings, the library subscribes to a variety of online databases.
+Below is the contact information of the library's departments.

-The Circulation Department checks materials in and out of the library, handles renewals and overdues, takes in payment of library fines, maintains the book stacks, and answers general information questions.
+The Access Services Department checks materials in and out of the library, handles renewals and overdues, takes in payment of library fines, maintains the book stacks, and answers general information questions.
 The Circulation desk is also where you pick up and drop off Interlibrary Loan materials.

 Reserves are items selected by professors for use by their classes.
 The majority of reserve materials may only be used in the library.
 Most reserve items are kept at the Circulation desk.
 Students need an activated library card in order to use reserve materials.

 Interlibrary Loan is responsible for obtaining items not owned by the Whittemore Library for Framingham State University students, faculty and staff.
 It also fulfills requests for materials in the Whittemore Library's collection made by other institutions.

 Head of Scholarly Resources and Collections Librarian